tjsego/mechanica/docs/source/index.rst

    cases where Mechanica behaves differently in a particular language are explicitly addressed.
 In general, assume that a documented example or code snippet in one language is the same in another unless stated otherwise.
-For specific details about Mechanica in a particular language, refer to :ref:`Mechanica API Reference`.
+For specific details about Mechanica in a particular language, refer to :ref:`Mechanica API Reference <api_reference>`.

 **Funding**